apooorva-aa/koisk/README.md

 # Koisk LLM - Fine-Tuned AI Assistant for India

-A privacy-preserving koisk assistant running on Raspberry Pi 4, powered by local LLM with multilingual support (English/Hindi).
+A privacy-preserving kiosk assistant running on Raspberry Pi 4, powered by local LLM with multilingual support (English/Hindi).
 Features face detection, speech input, RAG-powered responses, and text-to-speech output - all running locally for complete privacy and offline capability.

 ## Quick Start